chainkite/flyway-sbt-ext/README.md

 # flyway-sbt-ext

-Load datasource values from config file for flyway-sbt.
+Load datasource values from config file for flyway-sbt in case you have different config file for different environments.

 The artifact version will be always the same as flyway-sbt version from 4.0